kelueders/crm-group-project/README.md

 # crm-group-project
 CRM Group Project

-Page 1: Rana
+Page 1 Sign-Up: Rana

-Page 2: Ewa
+Page 2 Sign-In: Ewa

-Page 3: Kate
+Page 3 How It Works: Kate

-Page 4: Ewa and Kate
+Page 4 Landing Page: Ewa (worked on main section) and Kate (worked on header and footer)

-Kate Lueders - Worked on header and footer for "How It Works" and "Landing" pages, and main section for "How It Works" page